Home

 Feeding ourselves and our community through organic gardening

 The Charmaine Nymann Community Garden is located in beautiful Bear Creek Regional Park, on the west side of Colorado Springs.
-It is the oldest community garden in the Pikes Peak Region, with some of the best amended soil anywhere.
+It is the oldest community garden in the Pikes Peak Region, with some of the best amended soil a gardener could wish for.

 Bear Creek Garden Association Handbook